-In the short-term, Metropolitan has executed contracts with the Bureau of Reclamation pursuant to which the Bureau of Reclamation, rather than Metropolitan, will pay for conserved water from Metropolitan's PVID Land Management, Crop Rotation and Water Supply Program from August 1, 2023 to July 31, 2026 and from the Quechan Forbearance Program for calendar years 2023 through 2025.
+In the short-term, Metropolitan has executed contracts with the Bureau of Reclamation pursuant to which the Bureau of Reclamation, rather than Metropolitan, will pay for conserved water from Metropolitan's PVID Land Management, Crop Rotation and Water Supply Program from August 1, 2023 to July 31, 2026, and from the Quechan Forbearance Program for calendar years 2023 through 2025.
 Water generated from these programs and these time periods will benefit Lake Mead as system water rather than accrue to Metropolitan.
-Later in 2024, Metropolitan also anticipates executing an additional contract with Reclamation where Reclamation will pay for conserved water from Metropolitan's Bard Seasonal Fallowing Program for calendar years 2024 through 2026 and water generated from that program during that time period will benefit Lake Mead as system water rather than accrue to Metropolitan.
+Later in 2024, Metropolitan also anticipates executing an additional contract with the Bureau of Reclamation where the Bureau of Reclamation will pay for conserved water from Metropolitan's Bard Seasonal Fallowing Program for calendar years 2024 through 2026 and water generated from that program during that time period will benefit Lake Mead as system water rather than accrue to Metropolitan.